City of Benicia Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.

 As of 04/18/2018, City of Benicia Housing Authority is absorbing for Section 8 Housing Choice Voucher port-in requests.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of the most recent VMS report, City of Benicia Housing Authority manages 342 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, City of Benicia Housing Authority manages 341 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 1% having issued approximately 315 vouchers in the past year.
 The average voucher holder has received housing benefits for 9 years and 10 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 53 months on the waiting list1.